Deferring your place

 Please be aware, if you have applied to one of our Health & Social Care courses that require a DBS and/or an Occupational Health (OH) check, you will need to complete these within six months prior to the start date of the course.
 If you defer after you have completed the checks, you will need to complete them again next year.

-For September 2022 onwards, if your course requires an Enhanced DBS check, you will be required to pay for this.
+If your course requires an Enhanced DBS check, you will be required to pay for this.
 If you have deferred from a previous admissions cycle after already completing the check in the previous year, you will be responsible for the cost of the new Enhanced DBS check.
 For more information on the costs, please see the government website.
 Please note, the cost of the Enhanced DBS check is non-refundable by Bournemouth University in any circumstances.

 If you are holding a conditional offer, you will still need to meet your offer conditions this year.
 Please get in touch with the admissions team to discuss your options.